 When did you realize you were living the copywriter's life?

-Initially it was when I got my first major check from an out-of-state client.
+Initially, it was when I got my first major check from an out-of-state client.
 My area had taken a major hit from the recession in 2008 and 2009, and everyone in Michigan was running scared.
 Every day my husband went to work, he wondered whether that would be lay-off day for him.
-That check gave me confidence in my copywriting abilities, and helped cushion against the day’s prevailing anxiety.
+That check gave me confidence in my copywriting abilities, and provided a hedge against the day’s prevailing anxiety.

-Subsequently, connecting with a high level Mastermind group has helped me push my business to the next level, and the next.
-Together, we decided NOT to participate in the recession.
-And we don’t.
+Subsequently, connecting with a high level Mastermind group helped push my business to the next level, and the next.
+We ultimately decided NOT to participate in the recession.

-Now, when I travel and work simultaneously, or have the ability to write a promo to earn a vacation, I realize again how blessed I am by these Copywriting and Consulting skills.
+Now, when I travel and work simultaneously, or have the ability to write a promo to earn a vacation, I realize again how blessed I am to own these Marketing Strategy and Copywriting skills.

-I earn double the income of my best year owning boutique piano schools, and have a much more flexible lifestyle.
+I earn quadruple the income of my best-performing year owning boutique piano schools, and have a much more flexible lifestyle.
 And the work is FAR more fun!
 What could be better?
 Well, maybe triple or quadruple today’s income, without loss of flexibility!
 I’m counting on that too.